gao462/MLRepo/doc/README.md

   > # Import typing.
   > from typing import Any
   > from typing import Tuple as MultiReturn
-  > from typing import List, Union, Dict
+  > from typing import List, Union
   >
   > # Import dependencies.
   > import sys